steveblue/custom-angular-build/README.md

 The workshop is on Fair Day Thursday April 19 from 12 - 2pm in the Murano room.

+## What Will You Learn?

+- Use nodejs to script an Angular build
+- How to build for Angular 6.0.0
+- Run a development environment with the AOT compiler in --watch mode
+- Optimize Angular app with Closure Compiler for production
+- Optimize the build process with parallel async tasks using async / await
+- Manage files in the build process
+- Ensure the build is cross platform compatible

 ## Getting Started

 1. Clone this repo (`git clone https://github.com/steveblue/custom-angular-build.git`) and run `npm install`